navyasree92/SQL-Learning/README.md

 | **7** | DQL III - Joining Tables | Table aliases · `INNER JOIN` · `LEFT JOIN` · `RIGHT JOIN` · multi-table joins · self-join · cross join · FULL OUTER JOIN workaround · `UNION` / `UNION ALL` · ON vs WHERE with LEFT JOIN |
 | **8** | DQL IV - Subqueries, CTEs & CASE | Scalar subqueries · multi-row subqueries (`IN` / `NOT IN`) · correlated subqueries · `EXISTS` · derived tables · `WITH` (CTE) · multiple CTEs · `CASE` (simple & searched) · `COALESCE` · conditional aggregation |
 | **9** | DQL V - Window Functions & Capstone | `ROW_NUMBER` · `RANK` · `DENSE_RANK` · `LAG` / `LEAD` · `SUM OVER` running totals · `MAX OVER` · percentage share · frame clause · `CREATE VIEW` · best practices · 8-question capstone |

-Each article is available as both a **Markdown file** (for reading in any editor or GitHub) and a **styled HTML page** (for a polished, syntax-highlighted reading experience with copy buttons).

----

-###  Read the articles in order

-Start with [Day 1](articles/Day1_Understanding_Databases.md).
-Each article ends with a "Try this before Day N" exercise that reinforces the concepts before you move on.

 ---
 ## ✅ Topics Covered